Dementia - decision making and capacity

 NICE quality standards: Dementia standard

-See statement 5.
+See statement 5: decision making.

 Scottish Government: Standards of care for dementia in Scotland